mountaingoat-blog/mountaingoat-blog/_posts/2025-09-16-bigquery-capacity-management.md

 Not all workloads are alike.
 Some run with clockwork regularity, consuming a steady number of slots every day.
 Others stay quiet most of the time, only to surge suddenly and demand far more than expected.

 This creates two clear categories:
-- **Stable workloads** → predictable, low variance, good candidates for committed slots.
+- **Stable workloads** → predictable, low variance (use standard deviation to find the variability), good candidates for committed slots.
-- **Bursty workloads** → variable, spiky, better left to autoscale.
+- **Bursty workloads** → High variance(use standard deviation to find the variability), spiky, better left to autoscale.

 By classifying workloads this way, the decision-making framework starts to emerge.